Colin St John Wilson: London County Council

-As well as teaching together, Wilson and Martin also practised together as architects from offices in Cambridge, designing Harvey Court at Gonville and Caius College, Cambridge, which himself argues had an influence on Italian rationalist architecture, especially that of Aldo Rossi, an extension to the School of Architecture in Cambridge, a house for painter Christopher Cornford in Cambridge, and the Law, English and Statistical Libraries on Manor Road in Oxford, and other buildings in Cambridge and London.
-Wilson designed his own home in Cambridge on Grantchester Road.
-He was commissioned to design the proposed Liverpool Civic and Social Centre, but the building was never finished, being deemed "fascist" by the council.
-He also designed an extension for the British Museum which was also never realised.
+As well as teaching together, Wilson and Martin also practised together as architects from offices in Cambridge, designing Harvey Court at Gonville and Caius College, Cambridge, which Wilson argues had an influence on Italian rationalist architecture, especially that of Aldo Rossi; an extension to the School of Architecture in Cambridge, a house for painter Christopher Cornford in Cambridge, and the Law, English and Statistical Libraries on Manor Road in Oxford; and other buildings in Cambridge and London.

+Wilson designed his own home in Cambridge on Grantchester Road, built in 1961-64.

+The British Library

-In terms of architectural production, Wilson is best known for designing the current British Library building in London, begun in 1962 and finally completed – after a 35-year history of political wrangles, budget overspending and design problems – in 1997.
-He described it as his "30-year war".
+In terms of architectural production, Wilson is best known for co-designing with MJ Long the current British Library building in London, begun in 1962 and finally completed – after a 35-year history of political wrangles, budget overspending and design problems – in 1997.
+Wilson described it as his "30-year war".
 The original scheme would have created a piazza to the south of the British Museum in Bloomsbury, but would have required the demolition of a large part of Bloomsbury.
 After a public protest, a new site was found further north, between Euston Station and St Pancras Station.
 A design was approved in 1978, but then delayed by the change of government after the 1979 general election, and ambitions were reduced amid rising costs.
 The architecture of the huge building is influenced by several sources: the surrounding Victorian architecture in the St Pancras area of London and the collegiate architecture of Cambridge University.
 The use of finely detailed brickwork, multi-layer terraces, interplay of pitched roof elements and gradual stepping up of the entrance are all direct references to Aalto, in particular his Säynätsalo Town Hall.
 The entrance area features pendant lamps designed by the Finnish architect Juha Leiviskä, whom Wilson knew personally.

-The building was shortlisted for the RIBA Stirling Prize in 1998.
+The British Library building was shortlisted for the RIBA Stirling Prize in 1998.
+An extension to the building opened in 2007, shortly before Wilson's death.